What we do

 Our bilingual services will be available to all but will be promoted to, and focussed on, those in greatest need of support.
 We will deliver independent and impartial careers information, advice and guidance (CIAG) to young people and adults: face-to-face; over the telephone; and online.
 We will also work in partnership with stakeholders to deliver a range of related services, including:

-- The Common Area Prospectus (CAP) online application process, supporting the introduction and roll out of the new Youth Guarantee;
+- The Common Area Prospectus (CAP) online prospectus, supporting the introduction and roll out of the new Youth Guarantee

 - Support to other Welsh Government strategic projects, including:

 - ReACT - redundancy support programme for adults;

 - Lead worker role for Tier 3 of the Youth Engagement and Progression Framework (YEPF) Five Tier Model; and

 - Annual destinations survey of young people leaving education and training at 16,17 and 18.